madajaju/edgemere/docs/edgemere/cpl/index.md

 changes can include everything from cyber threats, physical disasters, partial connectivity of edge devices, or even
 someone tripping over a network connection in the data center.

+## Physical Asset Management

+In the realm of physical asset management, understanding the intrinsic value and functionality of assets is paramount.
+Whether it's machinery, infrastructure, or equipment, assets form the backbone of any operational setup.
+Here's a detailed exploration of the key concepts and considerations in this domain:

+### Importance of Assets

+Assets are the lifeblood of an organization, representing tangible resources critical for its operations.
+Identifying the most crucial assets is fundamental, as they underpin productivity, efficiency, and overall success.
+Moreover, integrating people into the infrastructure involves recognizing how individuals interact with these assets.
+This integration ensures that human resources are optimally utilized and aligned with asset management strategies.

+### Digitization of Assets

+Digitizing the enterprise involves transitioning from traditional, physical processes to digital solutions.
+This transformation enables seamless integration of physical assets into digital frameworks, facilitating better monitoring, management, and analysis.
+By bridging the gap between the physical and digital worlds, organizations can unlock new opportunities for efficiency and innovation.

+### Characteristics of Assets

+- **Sensors**: Assets are equipped with sensors that capture real-world data.
+These sensors convert physical phenomena into analog signals, which are subsequently digitized for processing and analysis.

+- **Communication Pathway**: Establishing a communication pathway is crucial for transmitting data from sensors to digital systems.
+Whether through wired or wireless connections, this pathway ensures that asset data can be accessed and utilized effectively.

+- **Control of the Physical World**: Some assets manipulate the physical world through mechanisms that change position, temperature, electrical current, magnetism, or any other physical characteristic.
+These assets play a vital role in various industries and processes.

+### Types of Assets

+1. **No Sensors and No Communication Pathway**: Some assets, like railway switches or compressors, may lack built-in sensors or communication capabilities.
+In such cases, adding a communication gateway and appropriate sensors is necessary to enable data collection and connectivity.

+2. **Sensors with No Communication Pathway**: Assets may have internal sensors that gather data but lack external connectivity.
+To leverage this data for analysis and decision-making, establishing a communication pathway becomes essential.

+3. **Sensor with Communication Pathway**: Ideally, assets should be equipped with both sensors and a communication pathway, allowing real-time data transmission to digital systems for analysis and action.

+### PLC (Programmable Logic Controller)

+PLCs serve as the bridge between physical assets and digital devices.
+These controllers facilitate communication, data exchange, and control functions, enabling seamless integration of assets into digital networks.

+### Use Cases

+- **Monitoring**: Assets can be used to monitor physical processes, conditions, and performance metrics in real-time.

+- **Control**: They can also exert control over physical processes, enabling automation and optimization of operations.

+- **Connectivity**: Establishing connectivity between physical assets and digital devices enables data exchange, remote monitoring, and control.

+- **Management**: Efficient management of physical assets involves tasks such as maintenance, repair, and lifecycle planning.

+- **Security**: Securing both the physical assets themselves and the data they generate is critical to prevent unauthorized access, tampering, or data breaches.

+By leveraging the capabilities of physical assets and integrating them into digital ecosystems, organizations can enhance operational efficiency, improve decision-making, and unlock new opportunities for innovation and growth.

 ## Use Cases

 The following are the use cases of the Common Physical Layer subsystem.
 Each use case has primary and secondary scenarios